What is Sora 2: Complete Technical Guide (2025)

 Misconception 1: "It Creates Videos Frame by Frame"

-Reality: Sora 2 generates entire video sequences simultaneously through its spacetime patch approach.
-The model considers temporal relationships from the start, not as an afterthought.
-This fundamental difference explains why Sora 2 maintains better consistency than frame-interpolation methods.
+Reality: Sora generates entire video sequences simultaneously through its spacetime patch approach.
+Sora considers temporal relationships from the start, not as an afterthought.
+This fundamental difference explains why Sora maintains better consistency than frame-interpolation methods.

 Misconception 2: "Higher Resolution Always Means Better Quality"